 - Rotate tray and bake for 10 more minutes, or until golden brown and strawberries are beginning to brown around the edges.
 Remove from oven and allow to cool completely before cutting.

-For the Smoked Chocolate Ice Cream
+Smoked Chocolate Ice Cream

 - Melt chocolate over double broiler and cold smoke for 6.5 hours.
 In the meantime, take a piece of charred wood and steep it in hot milk for 4 hours.